 - Blanc, Charles.
 "Minderhout Hobbema." in École hollandaise.
 2 vols.
 Histoire des peintres de toutes les écoles 1-2.
 Paris, 1861: 2:12 (each artist's essay paginated separately).

-- British Institution.
+- British Institution for Promoting the Fine Arts in the United Kingdom.
 Catalogue of pictures by Italian, Spanish, Flemish, Dutch, French and English masters: with which the proprietors have favoured the Institution.
 June 1862.
 Exh. cat.
 British Institution, London, 1862: no. 3.